2. Write a Custom Manifest¶

 - Line 1 defines the

-of the manifest, which should be unique across all manifests (including ones contributed by other community members). - Line 2 defines the
+idof the manifest, which should be unique across all manifests (including ones contributed by other community members). - Line 2 defines the

-of the manifest, which should follow semantic versioning. - Lines 3-5 defines a human-readable
+versionof the manifest, which should follow semantic versioning. - Lines 3-5 defines a human-readable

-character to write a multi-line description.
+descriptionof the manifest.
+Since this file is written in YAML, we can use the>character to write a multi-line description.
 See online documentation about YAML for more details. - Lines 6-8 describes the

-of the manifest, including their name and email.
+authorof the manifest, including their name and email.

 Notice that we have not yet defined any rules in our manifest; we'll get to this soon.